-Baltimore police say officer shot and wounded someone
+Baltimore police say officer fatally shot man who pulled gun

-BALTIMORE (AP) — Baltimore police say an officer has shot and wounded someone.
+BALTIMORE (AP) — Baltimore police say a man who pulled a gun on an officer was fatally shot by the officer after a foot chase.

-Police reported the shooting just after 3:45 p.m.
-Tuesday on the department’s Twitter feed.
-They said it took place near an intersection about three blocks west of Union Square.
+At a Tuesday news conference, department spokesman T.J.
+Smith said the incident began about 3 p.m. near Union Square.
+He said two officers on patrol followed a car that was operating erratically when a man got out of the vehicle and ran away.
+One officer got out of the patrol vehicle and followed.

-Department spokesman T.J.
-Smith says the person who was shot was taken to Shock Trauma, and officers recovered a gun at the scene.
+Smith said during the chase, the officer and the suspect came face to face and the officer saw a gun in the suspect’s hand.
+He said the officer shot the suspect, and the suspect died at Shock Trauma.

 Most Read Stories